SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 She walks by a pegasus and an earth pony, drawing a grand depiction of Luna raising the moon.
 "Nice job, looks great!" she compliments.

+Pinkie turns the corner and–

+"Watch out!"

+Looking up from her map, she sees a ball heading straight for her.
+Thinking quickly, she punts the ball, and it soars to the other side of the court, scoring a point for the side she trotted into.

+Her side laughs and thanks her.
+She takes a bow before trotting off the other side of the court.

+She continues her march forward, determined not to get distracted again.

 _I've got to find that treasure_.

 She looks near the edge of the beach, where the Cutie Mark Crusaders are busy building a sand castle.
 Scootaloo takes notice and glances up at her curiously.